Undergraduate Minor Guidelines

 Program of Study

 The program of study for each minor must satisfy the curricular requirements listed below.
-However, some minors, at the discretion of the offering academic unit(s), may be exempt from some of these requirements, may exceed some requirements, and/or add additional requirements.
+However, some minors, at the discretion of the offering academic unit(s) and approval from the Institute Curriculum Committee, may be exempt from some of these requirements, may exceed some requirements, and/or add additional requirements.
 Consult the advisor for the minor program for the specific requirements of that minor.

 Requirements for the Program of Study